f7a10/Sports-Analytics-Dashboard/README.md

 ## 📂 Repository Structure
 * `app.py`: The main source code for the Streamlit dashboard.
-* `proj_Dataset.ipynb`: Jupyter Notebook containing data cleaning and EDA steps.
-* `clean_data.csv`: The processed dataset used for the dashboard.
 * `which_sport_is_best.csv`: The original raw dataset.
 * `requirements.txt`: List of Python libraries required to run the project.
-* `Project_Report.pdf`: Comprehensive report of the findings.
-* `Presentation.pptx`: Summary presentation slides.

 ---

 ## 💡 Key Insights